 Dr. Fraser Mustard steps down as the inaugural chair of the Institute and a Mustard Fellowship in Work Environment and Health, a two-year post-doctoral fellowship, is established in his honour.

-IWH co-sponsors an international in meeting in Toronto with the Canadian Institute for Advanced Research (CIAR) Population Health Program on biological mechanisms linking social environments, life-course experiences and health.
+IWH co-sponsors an international meeting in Toronto with the Canadian Institute for Advanced Research (CIAR) Population Health Program on biological mechanisms linking social environments, life-course experiences and health.

 Along with the WSIB, IWH co-hosts the Fourth International Congress on Medical-Legal Aspects of Work Injuries, bringing together 600 delegates from over 20 countries to discuss and compare approaches to prevention, rehabilitation and compensation.